joelbader/fast_allvsall_scripts/README.md

 ## Fast, threaded scripts for comparing proteomes with Needleman\-Wunsch alignment (all vs all)

 These scripts exploit existing fast implementations of the Needleman-Wunsch global alignment algorithm (opal and parasail) to quickly find all closely related proteins between multiple proteomes and compile these into a small database.
-This supports an upcoming publication.
+This supports our upcoming publication:

+Matern et al. Complete genome sequence of Mycobacterium avium subsp. hominissuis strain 109 (MAC109) and mycobacterial homology analysis.
+Frontiers in Microbiology.
+2018.

 ### Dependencies
 You will need to have installed: